New Time Warner head John Stankey: CNN has 'special social responsibility'

 Stankey is taking charge of one of the biggest media businesses in the world, spanning everything from "The Situation Room" to "Game of Thrones."
 He said he has been preparing by watching a lot of CNN and other programming.

-He indicated that his role will be to plan five and ten years out -- not picking actors for productions or participating in the editorial process -- but guiding the company's approach in a rapidly changing digital age.
+He indicated that his role will be to plan five and ten years out -- not picking actors for productions or participating in the editorial process -- but guiding the company's approach in a rapidly-changing digital world.

 Related: What the AT&T-Time Warner decision means for you

 There have been rumors of layoffs in the corporate layers of Time Warner as AT&T takes over.
-But in an interview with CNN -- his first since taking charge -- Stankey said front-line employees in news and entertainment should not expect any major changes.
+But Stankey said front-line employees in news and entertainment should not expect any major changes.

+Those employees are "going to keep doing exactly what they were doing the day before the transaction closed," he said.

 Stankey confirmed that Jeff Zucker will remain in his role as CNN president.
 While the deal was in the works and the president was routinely attacking CNN, there was speculation in media circles that AT&T might appoint someone new to run CNN.